lox/pheasant/manual.md

 Finding Domain Objects
 ----------------------

 The aim for finders in pheasant is to let you do the common stuff very easily, and get out of your way for the hard stuff.
 Imagine you are querying the `Post` and `Author` objects we defined in the previous example.

-### Basic Find
+### The Basics

-Basic queries can be run for this domain object as follows:
+The basic means for searching for objects centers around the find method:

 {% highlight php %}
 <?php

 Post::find('authorid = ?
-AND title = ?', 42, 'Food goes in here');
+AND title = ?', 42, 'Llamas Farming');
 {% endhighlight %}

-This would return a collection populated using this query:
+You can see this is very similar to the WHERE portion of a query.
+Translated to SQL this query would look like:

 {% highlight sql %}
-SELECT * FROM post WHERE authorid = 42 AND title = 'Food goes in here';
+SELECT * FROM post WHERE authorid = 42 AND title = 'Llamas Farming';
 {% endhighlight %}

-Want to get just one record back?

-{% highlight php %}
-<?php

-Post::one('authorid = ?', 42);
-{% endhighlight %}

-That will return a single domain object using this query

-{% highlight sql %}
-SELECT * FROM post WHERE authorid = 42 LIMIT 1;
-{% endhighlight %}

-For added flexibility, both ::find and ::one can accept a key => value array instead of sql like so:
+The result of `find()` is a `Collection`.
+If all you want is a single object, use `one()` instead of `find()`.

+Both `find()` and `one()` can take either the SQL-like syntax above, or an array of key=>values that must be matched in the row.

 {% highlight php %}
 <?php